v8/v8.dev/src/blog/high-performance-es2015.md

 }
 ```

-...is now as fast as the naive ES5 version:
+…is now as fast as the naive ES5 version:

 ```js
 function fn() {